I am currently a member of the Editorial Freelancers Association.

 I am a Black American woman and a citizen of the United States of America.

 Here's the phonetic pronunciation for Cleis Abeni: KLYS uh-BE-nee.

-I hold a MFA in Interdisciplinary Arts and Education from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.
+I hold a MFA in Interdisciplinary Arts and Mindful Movement from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.

 Copyright © 2022 Miss Cleis Abeni (tree turtle) - All Rights Reserved.